The Best Probiotic Yogurt Brands for Better Gut Health

 Fage 2% Plain

-In general, Greek yogurt—it’s been strained to make it thicker—tends to have more protein and more probiotics.
+In general, Greek yogurt—it’s been strained to make it thicker—tends to have more protein.
 Think of it as yogurt concentrate.
 Ansel likes this brand, (pronounced Fa-yeh) because it doesn’t have a lot of added sugar.
 “Looking for grams of sugar on the nutrition label can be helpful, but remember that milk naturally contains some sugar,” she says.
 A better tactic: Take a good look at the ingredient list to see if sugar has been added.
 “I’m a big fan of buying plain, unsweetened yogurt and adding fresh fruit, some crunchy nuts, and a drizzle of honey or maple syrup,” says Ansel.
 “It’s got way less sugar and a delicious tangy taste.”
-If you’re not a yogurt fan, here are the 7 best probiotic foods that aren’t yogurt.
+If you’re not a yogurt fan, here are the best probiotic foods that aren’t yogurt.

 “There are several brands of yogurt on the market now that have done a great job of reducing added sugar while still delivering loads of flavor,” Ansel says.
 This brand, which calls itself “Icelandic-style” is another of her favorites.
 And don’t forget, in addition to probiotics, yogurt is a great way to work in calcium, protein, and potassium, too.